- Fairview Weight Loss Surgery

 In the Hospital After the Operation

-You will stay in the hospital after the operation for less than 24 hours if you are having the adjustable gastric banding procedure, for 2 or 3 days if you are having laparoscopic gastric bypass, or for 2 to 4 days if you are having the laparoscopic duodenal switch procedure.
+You will stay in the hospital after the operation for less than 24 hours if you are having the adjustable gastric banding procedure, for 1 or 2 days if you are having laparoscopic gastric bypass or a sleeve gastrectomy, or for 2 to 4 days if you are having the laparoscopic duodenal switch procedure.
 You should be up and walking the night of surgery and participating in breathing exercises.
 The exact treatments and timing of diet progression will depend on which procedure you have chosen, your health, and your recovery from surgery.

 At Home During Recovery